koskath/arete2/course_content/SC/md_files/Lecture13/lecture_13_slide_24_tnemeganam.md

-# tnemeganaM

-niahC
-ylppuS
-labolG–
-MCSG–
-lkcorP
-retnüG
-Strategic Scope of the single actor in the
+# Strategic Scope of the single actor in the
 Supply Chain – ONLY some thoughts!
 Objectives With different Scope Concepts, Risks and Strategic Chain/Function??
 Instruments??
 “Drawbacks”?